U.S. trade regulators approve some Apple tariff exemptions amid broader reprieve

 “We want to continue to be here,” he told analysts on the call, adding that Apple was investing in capacity to do so.

 On Friday, trade officials lifted tariffs on a range of computer components for Apple and all other manufacturers, including partially assembled main circuit boards and graphics cards.
-Those are critical to computer assemblers because they contain chips from Intel Corp, Nvidia Corp and Advanced Micro Devices Inc. Those chips are typically some of the most expensive parts in the machines.
+Those are critical to computer assemblers because they contain chips from Intel Corp (INTC.O), Nvidia Corp (NVDA.O) and Advanced Micro Devices Inc (AMD.O).
+Those chips are typically some of the most expensive parts in the machines.

 Reporting by Stephen Nellis in San Francisco; Editing by Chizu Nomiyama and Daniel Wallis